LoganCook/CRMHelpers/AzureTokenCache/README.md

 ## Notes:

-This application is meant to be used to get a Bearer token of an Azure account for other applications, which do not have access of the creditials of this Azure account (mainly service account), to use.
+This application is meant to be used to get a Bearer token of an Azure account for other applications, which do not have access of the credentials of this Azure account (mainly service account), to use.
 Once you have a cache file, copy over to other applications which use `AzureTokenCache.FileCahce` and tokens should be refreshed when it needs.